-Fabio “Pateta” Prado is a Brazilian Jiu Jitsu black belt under Marcelo Clemente from the famous Gracie Ilha BJJ camp.
-Since moving to the United States, “Pateta” has established himself as one of the main grappling coaches in the country, having worked with several professional athletes, namely MMA superstar Urijah Faber and Joseph Benavidez at team Alpha Male in Sacramento.
+Fabio Prado, also known as ‘Pateta‘ (Goofy) is a Brazilian Jiu Jitsu black belt under Marcelo Clemente from the famous Gracie Ilha academy in Rio de Janeiro.
+Prado moved to the United States after receiving his black belt and established himself as one of the main grappling coaches in the country, having worked with several professional athletes, namely MMA superstar Urijah Faber and Joseph Benavidez at team Alpha Male in Sacramento.

 Nickname: “Pateta” means Goofy, the Disney character.
-It is unclear how he got the nickname though.
+It is unclear how he got the nickname.

 - World Nogi Champion (2009 master)